fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9e.md

 ![](../../images/9/73new.png)

-The [React TypeScript cheatsheet](https://react-typescript-cheatsheet.netlify.app/docs/basic/getting-started/basic_type_example#basic-prop-types-examples) has a pretty nice list of typical Prop types, where we can seek for help if finding the proper typing for props is problematic.
+The [React TypeScript cheatsheet](https://react-typescript-cheatsheet.netlify.app/docs/basic/getting-started/basic_type_example#basic-prop-types-examples) has a pretty nice list of typical prop types, where we can seek for help if finding the proper typing for props is not obvious.

-_PatientListPage_ passes four props to the component _AddPatientModal_ component.
+_PatientListPage_ passes four props to the component _AddPatientModal_.
 Two of these props are functions.
 Let us have a look how these are typed:

 ```js
 const PatientListPage = ({ patients, setPatients } : Props ) => {